codecraftingtools/tydl/doc/data_reference.rst

 ==========

-This section documents the data type entities provided by Tydl and describes the attributes that are applicable to each specific entity.
+This section documents the data type entities provided by Tydl and describes the attributes that are applicable to each one.
 These entities are defined in the ``Tydl.Data`` namespace.

 .. _Type: